tmds/Tmds.Systemd/README.md

     bool IsSupported { get; }
     // Returns whether the journal service is currently available. bool IsAvailable { get; }
-    // The syslog identifier string added to each log message.
+    // The syslog identifier added to each log message.
     SyslogIdentifier { get; set; } = "dotnet";
     // Obtain a cleared JournalMessage.
 The Message must be Disposed to return it.
     JournalMessage GetMessage();